sandun7787/Pharmacy-Management-System/README.md

 <p align="justify">The prescription process is made seamless for users as they can easily accept or reject the quotation provided by the pharmacy.
 Once the user makes a decision, the system will automatically notify the pharmacy about the user's acceptance or rejection status.</p>

-<p align="justify">The primary aim of this application is to provide a convenient and reliable platform for managing medical prescriptions, benefiting both users and pharmacies.
-For a visual demonstration of the application, you can watch the demo project at the following link: https://www.youtube.com/watch?v=hiyav_8PnT4 </p>

-<h2 align="center">Screenshot of UI</h2>